tailhook/vagga/docs/volumes.rst

      single container may reference same volume too.
 We currently don't support mounting subvolumes but we may do in future.

+   owner-uid, owner-gid
+     User id and group id to set for the new volume.
+The are only set when volume is first created.

    init-command
      The name of the command that is used for initializing volume.
 Technically command is inserted into the prerequisites of every other command that